RahulK847/Django_HealthCare_backend/README.md

 ---

-*Built with ❤️ in India using Django and Django REST Framework*
+*Built with ❤️ using Django and Django REST Framework*

 ## 🙏 Acknowledgments

-- Thanks to Indian healthcare institutions for inspiration
+- Thanks to healthcare institutions for inspiration
 - AIIMS, Apollo, Fortis, Max Healthcare for reference
 - Django and DRF communities for excellent documentation